 Some city developments will be required to achieve a certain acoustic insulation value for the building in order to stop noise pollution.
 With the use of triple glazed units within the slim framing this creates an effective acoustic barrier with an Rw rating of 43 dB which can be increased with the use of specialist acoustic insulating glass units.

-The Buckingham Gate development in the heart of London is the perfect example of this systems ability to be used on high-performance buildings.
+The UK's Buckingham Gate development in the heart of London is the perfect example of this systems ability to be used on high-performance buildings.

 The multi-unit luxury residential development is located in the centre of London, a stone’s throw from Buckingham Palace.
 Minimal windows 4+ were used to the rear elevation of all the luxury apartments within the development and were classed as part of the façade material for the building.

 This required the sliding doors, which were used to allow residents access to their own small balcony overlooking the city, to adhere to very high levels of performance for wind loading and water resistance.